-Goal # Description 1 Ensure High Quality Work: CCDS students create high-quality work characterized by complexity, authenticity, and craftsmanship that invites family and community members to participate in student learning and reflection.
+Goal # Description 1 Ensure High Quality Work: CCDS students create high-quality work characterized by complexity, authenticity and craftmanship that invites family and community members to participate in student learning and reflection.

 All learners benefit from creating high-quality and authentic work which entails frequent feedback targeting students' learning needs, while providing students with information to develop their work.
-As the process, effort, and strategies involved in accomplishing this work are focused upon, students come to understand that learning is the result of cumulative effort.
-This, in turn, improves their resilience and academic achievement (Dweck, 2000).
-State priorities 1,3,7,8
+As the process, effort and strategies involved in accomplishing this work are focused upon, students co me to understand that learning is the result of cumulative effort.
+This, in turn, improves their resilience and academic achievement (Dweck, 2000) State priorities 1,3,7,8

 Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 Student project exhibitions include evidence of reading, writing, or mathematical reasoning skills aligned with CCSS.
-95% 100% Students engage in project based learning or exhibition 95% 100% Families attending an student led conference (which 90% 98%
+95% 95% 100% Students engage in project based learning or exhibition 95% 95% 100% Families attending a student led conference (which includes our unduplicated) 95% 95% 100%

-Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 includes our unduplicated) Family survey responses indicate strongly agree and agree, "CCDS provides a high quality educational program for all students."
-79% 98% Provide a variety opportunities for school community to provide input email, surveys, in person meetings, virtual meetings Percent of credentialed teachers 100% 100% Percent of students with access to CCSS aligned curricular materials.
-100% 100%
+Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 Family survey responses indicate strongly agree and agree with: "CCDS provides a high quality educational program for all students."
+79% 87% 100% Percent of credentialed teachers 100% email, surveys, in person meetings, virtual meetings, focus groups, family collaboratives 100% Percent of students with access to CCSS aligned curricular materials 100% 100% 100% Percent of students with access to CCSS aligned curricular materials.
+100% 100% 100%

-Action # Title Description Total Funds Contributing 1 Exhibitions and Student-Led Conferences Continue to host exhibitions and invite community members to participate.
+Action # Title Description Total Funds Contributing 1.1 Exhibits and Student- Led Conferences Continue to host exhibitions and invite community members to participate.
 Demonstrate conditions of learning are met.
-Additionally, CCDS will continue to implement student-led conferences where families will hear from their children about their learning, reflections on academic and Social-Emotional Learning (SEL) growth, and goals for the year. \$2,500.00 No
+Additionally, CCDS will continue to implement student-led conferences where families will hear from their children about their learning, refelctions on academic and social-emotional learning (SEL) growth, and goals for the year.2 \$2,500.00 No

-Γitle Description Total Funds Contributing \$2,135,259.00 No materials, and well-maintained facilities to optimize learning. asic Services asic Services Provide high-quality credentialed teachers, appropriate instructional \$2,135,259.00
+Action # Title Description Total Funds Contributing 1.2 Basic Services Provide high-quality credentialed teachers, appropriate instructional materials, and well-maintained facilities to optimize learning. \$4,001,888.00 No